 1. Establish Your Self-Directed IRA or Solo 401(k)

 Take control over your investment decisions with a Self-Directed IRA.
 If you’re self-employed or a small business owner with no full-time employees, you can establish a precious metals IRA with a Solo 401(k) plan.
+If you have a full-time job and contribute to an employer’s 401(k) plan and have self-employment income, you are also the option to open a Solo 401(k).
 With IRA Financial, we will assign you with a retirement tax professional to establish your account at a new FDIC and IRS approved custodian.

 Choose a self-directed IRA custodian, such as IRA Financial Trust for a cost-effective, easy solution.